simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Simplex messaging server MUST provide REST API via HTTPS protocol.
 It MAY operate on the same domain as any other web application.
 It is RECOMMENDED that the endpoint to create connections and all connection URIs start from the same path, to avoid namespace conflicts with other applications.

-In case of any requests sent to unknown URIs, server MUST reject the request with HTTP status code 404 (Not Found).

 All request parameters and properties of the request body are required, unless specified as optional.
 The server MUST reject the request with HTTP status code 400 (Bad Request) in the following cases:
 - missing required parameter.
 - additional unknown parameter.